hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Verifying the results

-At this point, our model is trained.
-And we can determine the *accuracy* by passing in all the test images and labels, figuring out our own labels, and averaging out the results.
+At this point, our model is trained, and we can determine its *accuracy* by passing in all the test images and labels, predicting our own labels, and averaging the correct predictions.

 ```
 correct_prediction = tf.equal(tf.argmax(y, 1), tf.argmax(y_, 1))